badlydrawnrob/anki/README.md

 > ☝️ [One idea](https://github.com/badlydrawnrob/anki/issues/41) per card.
 Just one.

 **Simple is better.** If you only had 280 characters, what would you say?
 It's good practice to write your flashcards like you'd write code — as clear as possible.
 Those 10 cards you wrote with 100 related ideas?
-Sifting through those will become a chore; 100 cards with one idea is just better!
+Sifting through those will become a chore; 100 cards with one idea is much better!

-If you imagine you're stupid, writing for your stupid future self; you'll look back on your flashcards and they'll make perfect sense.
+Imagine you're stupid, writing for your stupid future self; you'll look back on your flashcards and they'll make perfect sense.

 - One idea per card
 - Less is more (trim the fat)